 For lessons on Tables go to HTML Code Tutorial

-Here is a Custom Table made by "nesting" two tables and using the attribute "cellspacing" to give a Header Cell and a Thin Border around the whole table...a very Kool effect:
+Here is a Custom Table made by using CSS to give a Header Cell and a Thin Border around the whole table...a very Kool effect:

 HEADER